 3.3.3.
 Persons who can be charged for these violations include: property owners, tenants, persons in possession of the property, and any person who removes snow and deposits it in a way constituting a violation.
 Violations are listed in City Ordinance 96.102.

 3.4.
 Weed Complaints

 3.4.1.
-Complaints are to be directed to the Parks and Recreation Forester.
+Complaints are to be directed to Property Maintenance.

 Partnering with the community to serve, protect, and promote quality of life!